siriusctrl/UniPublic/eodp/README.md

 4. why it is challenging
     - reformatting and validating data requires transforms, which is can be difficult to specify and evaluate.
     - converting data values to different types sometimes quite challenge.
+5. why it is done
+    - make data more accessible
+    - have better insights about data

 ---------------------------------
 ### LECTURE 2 AND LECTURE 3 (re, XML, HTML, JSON)